hrntsm/Tunny-docs/docs/faq/index.md

 Attributes are stored directly in the Trial as string information

-## Why are there individuals that don't satisfy the constraints even though constraints were set?
+## Why are there trials that don't satisfy the constraints even though constraints were set?

 Because Tunny use soft constraints.